gideondk/Raiku/README.md

 Values returned from a `RaikuBucket` are of a `RaikuValue[T]` type.
 RaikuValue wraps the raw converted type into a *container* without losing any of the information present in the RaikuRawValue.
 To retain the actual value of type `T` from the RaikuValue, a *value* property is available, containing the optional value of `T` (for cases where only the head was fetched from Riak).

-In the package object of Raiku, a implicit function `unwrapRaikuValue` is available, which makes it able to use RaikuValue[T] as a normal `T` anywhere in your code (while throwing a exception when the value isn't available).
+In the package object of Raiku, a implicit function `unwrapRaikuValue` is available, which makes it able to use `RaikuValue[T]` as a normal `T` anywhere in your code (while throwing a exception when the value isn't available).

 All operations return a value in a Task.
 Task combines a `Try`, `Future` and `IO` Monad into one type: exceptions will be caught in the Try, all async actions are abstracted into a future monad and all IO actions are as pure as possible by using the Scalaz IO monad.

-You can use `run` to expose the Future, or use zstart(d: Duration)` to perform IO and wait (blocking) on the future.
+You can use `run` to expose the Future, or use `start(d: Duration)` to perform IO and wait (blocking) on the future.
 Because `Task` is both a Monad as a Comonad, it's also possible to use (Scalaz powered) comonadic operations on Task:

 ```scala